-A dedicated group of volunteers maintains the trails clearing fallen trees, removing litter, repainting the trail markers and improving or relocating trails where necessary to minimize erosion.
+A dedicated group of volunteers (aka.
+Trailcrew) maintain the trails, clearing fallen trees, removing litter, repainting the trail markers and improving or relocating trails where necessary to minimize erosion.

-Since 1993 the trails crew has removed over 2200 pounds of litter from the park.
+Since 1993 the ‘Trailcrew’ have removed over 2200 pounds of litter from the park.
 You can help by not littering and by picking up litter when you find it.
 If you would like to be more actively involved with trail maintenance, the volunteers meet in the parking lot at 9:30 Sunday mornings, April through November.
 The crew usually goes out for about two hours weather permitting.

 We supply the equipment.
 Wear sturdy shoes and bring gloves and a trash bag.